jstewart5/as8/README.md

 ## Blue

 Vulnerability #1: SQL Injection (SQLi)
-- The salesperson ID query is unsanitized.
-The other sites would redirect to the master page.
+- The salesperson ID query is unsanitized here.
+The other sites just redirect to the territories page.

 ![Alt Text](https://i.imgur.com/SYM76Mq.gif)

 Vulnerability #2: Session Hijacking/Fixation
-- It is possible to bypass the login page if change your session id to that of an already logged-in user.
+- It is possible to bypass the login page if you change your session id to that of an already logged-in user.

 ![Alt Text](https://i.imgur.com/5vRncKu.gif)